MicrosoftDocs/sql-docs/docs/connect/php/how-to-retrieve-datetime-objects-using-pdo-sqlsrv-driver.md

 ---
-title: "How to: Retrieve Date and Time Types as PHP DateTime Objects Using the PDO_SQLSRV Driver"
+title: "How to: retrieve date and time types as PHP DateTime objects using the PDO_SQLSRV driver"
 description: "This topic describes how to retrieve date and time types as PHP DateTime objects when using the Microsoft PDO_SQLSRV Driver for PHP for SQL Server" ms.custom: "" ms.date: "08/10/2020"